Fano fingerprints of Majoranas in Kitaev dimers of superconducting adatoms

-The \textit{s-}wave superconductor enters into the model via the parameters $t$ and $\Delta,$ which respectively yield the hopping term between the adatoms 1 and 2, and also the binding energy of a delocalized Cooper pair splitted into such adatoms.
-Additionally, it induces topological superconductivity on the chain of adatoms as reported in Ref.\,{[}\onlinecite{c4}{]}.
+The \textit{s-}wave superconductor with strong spin-orbit coupling enters into the model via the parameters $t$ and $\Delta,$ which respectively yield the hopping term between the adatoms 1 and 2, and also the binding energy of a delocalized Cooper pair split into such adatoms: as a net effect of the arrangement of Fig.\,\ref{Fig1}(a) considered, \textit{p-}wave superconductivity is induced on the pair of adatoms (Kitaev dimer) close to the tips, similarly to that reported in Ref.\citep{{c4}} for the case of a long Kitaev chain.
 As the adatom 1 is placed within the region separating the STM tips and the superconducting surface, we can safely neglect the tunneling from the former into the latter as an outcome of the setup adopted.
-Notice also that just the adatom 2 is enough to be computed into the model for the Kitaev chain.
-This point is due to the topological phase of the chain, which allows us to assume that simultaneously both the states of isolated MFs lying on the chain edges, when the AFM tip is absent, do not overlap with each other, as well as with those found in the bulk of this chain.
-We stress that the role of the AFM tip is indeed to break locally the topology feature by merging solely the MFs enclosed by the adatom 2, while the remaining of the chain is kept intact.
-This \textit{clue} between the MFs found within the adatom 2 will be clarified later on as the own energy level of the adatom, which consists in a degree of freedom tunable by the AFM tip.
+We stress that the role of the AFM tip is indeed to gate overlap the MFs enclosed by the adatom 2.
+This \textit{clue} between the MFs found within such an adatom will be clarified later on as the own energy level of this adatom, which consists in a degree of freedom completely tunable by the AFM tip.
 Thus for a sake of simplicity, we clamped these features as the most relevant from the proximity problem between the \textit{s-}wave surface and the adatoms.
 Alternatively to this end, an approach concerning \textit{ab-initio} description on the proximity issue can be helpful, but it does not belong to the current scope of the paper.

 Here we express the adatom 2 in the Majorana basis by following the transformation $d_{2}=\frac{1}{\sqrt{2}}(\Psi_{A}+i\Psi_{B})$ and $d_{2}^{\dagger}=\frac{1}{\sqrt{2}}(\Psi_{A}-i\Psi_{B}),$ in which $\Psi_{l}^{\dagger}=\Psi_{l}$ $(l=A,B)$ characterizes a MF operator, thus yielding